PRO BONO QUILTS

-The Huntington Quilters Guild donates pro bono quilts to those less fortunate than us, including people that are sick, poor and needy, or veterans.
-Pro bono quilts are donated to several local facilities in our area including: Huntington Hospital’s Adult Oncology and Pediatric wards, The Dolan Center, Family Service League of Huntington, the Life Center of Deer Park, the Hospice in Northport and South Side Hospital which is Long Island’s oldest & largest community hospital.
+The Huntington Quilters Guild donates Pro Bono quilts for the less fortunate in the community, including people that are sick, poor and needy and veterans.
+Pro bono quilts are donated several times a year to the following facilities: Huntington Hospital’s Pediatric Ward and Adult Oncology Unit, The Dolan Family Service League of Huntington, the Life Center of Deer Park, the Hospice in Northport and Sloan Kettering Cancer Center in Commack.

-Here are some wonderful examples of quilts donated that make both the guild and the recipient proud:
+Below are some wonderful examples of quilts donated that make both the guild and the recipient proud.

 The quilts we donate can be used for covering up babies and laps.
 There is no exact size.
-Making it 3’ wide will allow you to use a one piece backing, as fabric is usually 44” wide.
-The quilts should start at approximately 32” x 40”, as this should fit a baby crib nice and snug.
+Making it 36’ wide will allow you to use a one piece backing, as fabric is usually 44” wide.
+The quilts should start at approximately 32”x40”, as this should fit a baby crib nice and snug.

 Making the Quilt: